vari-bbc/prep_bbc_shared/bin/python_scripts/README.md

 ## To Do list

 * [ ] Create a dry run function if possible
-* [x] Refactoring for a name of variables and functions
+* [x] Refactor for a name of variables and functions
 * [x] Integrate these files into a snakemake pipeline